jonshiach/graphics-book/_build/html/_sources/_pages/06_3D_worlds.md

     cubeAngles[i] = Maths::radians(20.0f * i);
 ```

 This creates two arrays of `glm::vec3` objects: `cubePositions` that contain the co-ordinates of the centres of 10 cubes and `cubeAngles` that contains a rotation angle based on the loop variable `i`.
-In the **render loop** replace the code used to calculate the MVP matrix and render the cube with the following.
+In the **render loop** replace the code used to calculate the $MV\!P$ matrix and render the cube with the following.

 ```cpp
 // Loop through cubes and draw each one